-Symbol Meanings Asterisk is used to match none or more sequences of a pattern. ?
-Question mark is used to match none or one occurrence of a pattern.
-Underscore is used to match spaces, commas, braces, parenthesis, or the beginning and end of an input string. - Hyphen Separates the end points of a range.
+Symbol Meanings - Underscore is used to match spaces, commas, braces, parenthesis, or the beginning and end of an input string. beginning and end of an input string. - Hyphen Separates the end points of a range.

-The second sub-menu of IP Community List is Standard, as shown in Figure 2.185.
+The second sub-menu of IP Community List is Standard, as shown inFigure 2.187.
 In this option, the user canadd an entry to a standard BGP community-list filter.
 Three fields are needed to be filled and selected here: Name, List Type, and Community.
 In Name field, the user can specify a standard community list entry.
 In List Type field, the user can specify either deny (to reject) or permit (to accept).
 In the Community field, user has the following options to select: AS:VAL, local-AS, no-advertise, and no-export.
 AS:VAL specifies the valid value for the community number.
 This format represents the 32-bit community value, where AS is the high order 16 bits and VAL is the low order 16 bits in digit format. local-AS specifies routes not to be advertised to external BGP peers. no-advertise specifies routes not to be advertised outside of the autonomous system boundary.
 After the new information is keyed in, click the Add/Modify button to take the effect.